In India, the Datsun GO Cross might come with two powertrain options – a 1.2-litre, DOHC petrol and a 1.5-litre In-line diesel.

 – High ground clearance

-Built on the GO+ MPV’s elongated Nissan V platform, the Datsun GO Cross will be as light as its MPV sibling.
-With bold silhouette and a high ground clearance, the GO Cross has stance of a proper compact SUV.
+The Go Cross is based on the elongated Nissan V platform, which also underpins the new Go+ MPV.
+It claimed to be as light as its MPV sibling.
+Featuring bold silhouette and a high ground clearance, the Go Cross crossover gets a stance of a proper compact SUV.
 This one, in fact, looks a lot better than many compact SUVs on sale currently.

-The side profile looks quite attractive with silver lower body cladding, a pair of chrome finished 5-spoke alloy wheels and roof rails.
+The MPV gets an aggressive front fascia featuring a hexagonal grille with chrome bezel and LED headlamps.
+Other design highlights include silver chromed bumper with black plastic extensions, LED fog lights, auxiliary circular lamps and higher bonnet line.
+On sides, the vehicle is equipped with silver lower body cladding, a pair of chrome finished 5-spoke alloy wheels and roof rails.
 Though, the rear end is quite different from the GO hatchback and GO+ MPV.
 At the rear, the car gets a bumper with pseudo air intakes, LED taillight enclosures and silver diffuser.

 In India, the Datsun GO-Cross crossover might be offered with a 1.2-litre, 3-cylinder, 12V, petrol and a 1.5-litre, 4-cylinder in-line diesel engine.
 These powertrains also do duty in other Nissan cars.
 The petrol mill is capable to yield a maximum power output of 76bhp at 6,000rpm and a peak torque of 104Nm at 4,000rpm.
 On the other hand, the diesel mill churns out 63.1bhp at 4,000rpm and 160Nm at 2,000rpm.
 Transmission duties could be executed by a 5-speed manual gearbox.
 Though, the company hasn’t yet revealed the engine details of the vehicle.